dosa (2020 version)

 Rice to urad ratios usually vary depending on who you talk to but usually the amount of rice is greater than the amount of beans.
 You don’t need to soak the seeds separately, it makes no difference.

-• Basmati rice – I use basmati rice (Indian stores).
+• Rice – I use basmati rice.
 Often, Indian stores might also carry bags of rice or rice flour labeled “dosa or idli rice” – you can use this, it’s a special type of short grain rice that is used traditionally to make fermented rice products like dosa, uttapam, and idli.
 Short grain rice will work.
 I thought the difference in the starch types of long grain and short grain rice would have an effect but it didn’t in my hands.
-Wild rice is a bit different (it is not closely related to rice) so don’t use that here.
+Skip wild rice and sticky rice.
+They don’t work well here.

 • Urad beans – aka udad and will most often be sold as urad/udad dal.
 You can purchase this preskinned where they beans will look white after the blackish green skin is removed and discarded.
 This is recommended for dosa making.
 Indian stores will also sell this dal as a flour, you can use this.
 If you have beans with the skin on, soak them separate from the rice but you will need to soak them for a whole extra night to let the skins soften and then scrub the skins off gently with your hands, it’s a bit of extra time and work but doable.
 Whole versus split urad beans, either will work here.